Why You Shouldn’t Use Eggshells for Tomato Plants (and What to Do Instead)

 Similarly, an excess of nutrients in the soil (particularly magnesium, ammonium-based nitrogen, or potassium overloads) can reduce the ability of a plant to absorb calcium from the soil.
 Plant stresses caused by diseases can also be the culprit, particularly any diseases that girdle the plant’s stem and cause a reduction in moisture transfer through the plant’s tissues.

 So, does calcium from eggshells help to prevent blossom end rot?
 Yes and no. Eggshells are almost pure calcium carbonate, but they have to be fully broken down to be absorbed by the plants, so there’s a time issue involved.
+The shells won’t immediately add calcium to the soil, and your tomato season might be over before the shells have even broken down (depending on how you process them).

 In addition, most garden soil isn’t lacking in calcium, despite the symptoms of blossom end rot in a plant.
 In most cases, something else is a key factor.
 The extra calcium generally won’t hurt (unless you add an excess to the soil), but generally, it’s not going to fix the issue!

-Benefits of Eggshells
+Benefits of Eggshells in the Garden

-These kitchen scraps can benefit your garden in a few ways, but there isn’t significant scientific evidence supporting any of them.
 Eggshells are mostly made of calcium carbonate crystals, which can contribute to soil health.
-This rich source of calcium helps plants build stronger cell walls.
+This source of calcium helps plants build stronger cell walls.
 The shells also add nitrogen, potassium, and chloride.

 Additionally, an egg’s alkaline shell and membrane may aid in balancing soil pH in acidic environments, but the effects will be very small and localized.

-How to Use Eggshells as Fertilizer
+The Best Way to Use Eggshells

 Throwing an eggshell into your tomato bed may seem like a quick fix, but it’s unlikely to contribute anything to plant health.
 The key to any organic fertilizer is decomposition.